TolgaYigit/tictactoe-lumen-api/README.md

 | 2     | Online

 #### Place Marker
 To place marker to a game use `/game/placemarker`.
-If desired the marker location isn't able play (i.e. the location is full) `error` response returns.
+If a marker already exists in the location that you choose, `error` response returns.

 ```
 {